Krankile/eikon-wrapper/README.md

 - Excel only accommodates a little over one million rows and 16 000 columns—very little in our modern big-data age—and if more is required, tough luck solving it with Excel.
 - Excel is slow and inflexible when handling and manipulating data and fetching data from Eikon's servers, especially when the number of rows grows.
 - Excel is not particularly well suited for getting and working with time-series data.
-- Requesting data with Excel requires a lot of manual manipulation of the rows, columns, and formulas to get data—Python is much more flexible and automatable.
+- Requesting data with Excel requires manual manipulation of the rows, columns, and formulas to get data—Python is much more flexible and automatable.

 ## But Eikon already has a Python API.
 So why does this project exist?

 Eikon has a python package that allows one to get data with Python.
 However, they have not made it easy for people to use—instead, the opposite—at times, it seems like they have tried to make users' lives as hard as possible.
 Still, the gang over at Refinitiv claims this about their Python API wrapper:

-> The Eikon Data API Python library is an ease of use library, which conveniently wraps the raw message transcription between Eikon and Python and provides user friendly data retrieval calls.
+> The Eikon Data API Python library is an ease-of-use library that conveniently wraps the raw message transcription between Eikon and Python and provides user-friendly data retrieval calls.
 The data output from the Eikon Data API Python library is available as Pandas DataFrames or as JSON objects.

-This is wrong.
+I'm afraid that's not right.
 There is no ease of use, and the package feels outright hostile to users.

 This project, then, generalizes much of the code we painstakingly arrived at through countless hours of debugging Eikon errors.
 You can, of course, ask, "What's the point if it's so hard?"
 We agree, but if you want large amounts of up-to-date financial data, there is no other source available to us than Eikon (as far as we know), and Excel does just not cut it.

 ### Some issues to be aware of in the vanilla Eikon API

 - There are two main methods to get time-series data: `get_data` and `get_timeseries`.
 When one shall use each function is not intuitive.
-- Eikon tends to time out or throws errors when requesting a lot of data.
+- Eikon tends to time out or throw errors when requesting much data.
 Such timeouts often occur because one asks for too much data.
 Too much could entail requesting too many items or sending too many requests per day.
 Eikon does not tell which it is when throwing a timeout error.
 - When using `ek.get_timeseries`, the available fields vary with what type of data you request.
 For example, when requesting stock quotes, "CLOSE" and "OPEN" are available, while "VALUE" is not.
 When getting macro series, the "VALUE" field is populated while all the others are not.

 ### How we addressed the issues